matijakolaric-com/django-music-publisher/docs/publishing.rst

 Introduction for Developers and Sysadmins
 #########################################

-This is a very brief introduction to for software developers and system administrators, as music rights are quite complex and often counter-intuitive.
-It is using a techie language, publishers beware.
+This is a very brief introduction for software developers and system administrators.
+It is required as music rights are quite complex and often counter-intuitive and available information can be misleading.

 Music Publishing
 ****************